cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/labels.md

 ## Scope

-Contributors can be added on:
+Labels can be added on:

 * ✅ [Events](../events/introduction.md)
 * ✅ [Places](../places/introduction.md)